Looking for an employer of record in France? Here’s what you need to know

 Over EUR 180,29445%

-Both employers and employees also contribute to the social security system in France.
-This covers health, maternity, disability, death, unemployment, and more.
+Both employers and employees contribute to France’s social security system, which covers health, maternity, disability, death, unemployment, and more.
+Employer contributions amount to approximately 45% of the gross salary, while employees contribute around 22%, funding these statutory benefits.

 Employment laws in France